Archibald Baxter: Deportation to the front

 A doctor examined Baxter before the punishment, and despite telling Baxter he thought he was unfit for it, spitefully passed him as fit.
-Because the personnel at Oudredoum would not punish him, he was moved to Mud Farm near Dickebusch (also known as Dikkebus) in West Flanders, where he was put under two hours punishment each day.
+Because the personnel at Ouderdom would not punish him, he was moved to Mud Farm near Dickebusch (also known as Dikkebus) in West Flanders, where he was put under two hours punishment each day.
 Eventually he was sent to Abeele and back to Mitchell.
 On 5 March Mitchell ordered him up to the lines at Ypres.
 Provost Sergeant Booth was put in charge of Baxter and at one time punched him in the face and beat him up, Booth saying he had been ordered to do so.
 Baxter was placed under Captain Phillips and taken to the Otago Infantry Regiment camp.
 He was then returned to Booth's supervision.

 At one stage Booth, on direction from a Captain Stevenson, placed Baxter by an ammunition dump being shelled by the Germans.
 Despite a heavy barrage, Baxter was unharmed.
 After further abusive treatment including starvation, he suffered a complete physical and mental breakdown, and was sent to hospital in England about May 1918.
 According to his records, by the time he went to hospital he had been assigned to the 3rd New Zealand Entrenching Battalion.

 Baxter was said to have been diagnosed as suffering from melancholia.
 He was returned to New Zealand, but during the voyage was diagnosed as being in good mental and physical health.
 He arrived on 21 September 1918, and returned to his Otago farm after the war.

 The physical treatment given to Baxter can to a large extent be directly attributed to the attitudes of the Minister of Defence, Allen; the Commander of New Zealand forces based in England, Brigadiar-General Sir George Richardson, and General Godley, Commander of the New Zealand Expeditionary Forces.
 Godley gave orders that if Baxter and the others failed to comply, they were to be "summarily punished or dealt with at reinforcement camps, where they are now, and that they are not to be sent up to the front."
 Neither Allen nor Richardson had any such qualms and were likely to be the reason behind Baxter being taken to the front.